JensJoschi/variability_timing/methods.md

 ### new search
-We searched the web of science core collection on jun 15 with the search string "TS = (("day length" OR photoperiod* OR diapaus* OR hibern* OR dorman* ) AND (geogr* OR "range" OR latitud* OR longitud* OR cline$ OR clinal)) OR TI = (("day length" OR photoperiod* OR diapaus* OR hibern* OR dorman*) AND "populations")" and excluded book and article reviews, commentaries, rectration notices and retracted papers.
+We searched the web of science core collection on jun 15 2018 with the search string "TS = (("day length" OR photoperiod* OR diapaus* OR hibern* OR dorman* ) AND (geogr* OR "range" OR latitud* OR longitud* OR cline$ OR clinal)) OR TI = (("day length" OR photoperiod* OR diapaus* OR hibern* OR dorman*) AND "populations")" and excluded book and article reviews, notes, rectration notices and retracted papers.
 This search provided **7665** results.
 To reduce the number of hits, we subsequently searched individual research areas with different criteria:
 1. we used all **847** hits from the area "entomology".
 2. We filtered all remaining studies for the area "zoology", and included all **458** studies which name an invertebrate taxon (85 search criteria) _or_ name no vertebrate taxon (61 criteria).
 In addition we included studies from invertebrate-specific journals that were not tagges as "zoology" (**14** hits).